oferei/json-gate/README.md

 Defines what value the number instance must be divisible by with no remainder.
 This value may not be 0.

-### minLength

-Applies only to instances of type `'string'`.

-Defines the minimum length of the string.

-### maxLength

-Applies only to instances of type `'string'`.

-Defines the maximum length of the string.

-### pattern

-Applies only to instances of type `'string'`.

-Not supported yet.

 ### format